 One does wonder how many votes it took to be triumphant on Op Knocks.
-To vote for an act (why could anyone be arsed?) it was necessary to a) find a post card, b) write down your three favourite acts IN ORDER (can’t have been easy as they were usually all shit), c) find a stamp and d) post it in a post box, all within three days of watching the show!
+To vote for an act (why could anyone be arsed?) it was necessary to a) find a post card, b) write down your three favourite acts IN ORDER (can’t have been easy as they were usually all rubbish), c) find a stamp and d) post it in a post box, all within three days of watching the show!
 In reality, it was probably only the friends and rellies of the acts who bothered to go through that palaver and a winning act could have been successful on about 100 votes.
 New World, a monotonous Aussie three-piece won Op Knocks for a number of weeks in the early 70s.
 They were later found out to have rigged the competition by sending in loads of bogus votes ensuring their continuing success on the programme.
 By the time they’d been rumbled they were well on their way, inexplicably, to five top 50 hits, their most successful, achieving a lofty number 6, was Tom-Tom Turnaround, memorable only for its lugubriousness.
-The charts were like that in the early 70s though, but more on that later.
+The charts were like that in the early 70s though ( see The Sad Demise of the Pop Singles Charts).

 Like The X Factor, it only took a win on Op Knocks to ensure (short-lived) chart success.
 Who could forget Tammy Jones in 1975 who won for a whole 6 weeks?
 Well, practically everyone but then she had a no. 5 smash with ‘Let Me Try Again‘.
 Sadly for Tammy the listening public decided not to.
 That said, in 1976 she competed in the annual ‘Song For Europe‘ competition with a ditty entitled Life’s A Carousel, and was up against the easy listening might of Frank Ifield and Tony Christie.
 Phew!
 She came 6th.
 Poor girl was on an MOR hiding to nothing.
 Winners that year just happened to be unchallenging pop behemoths Brotherhood of Man with a song they called ‘Save Your Kisses For Me.’